 Generally speaking, copyright expires 70 years after the death of the creator of the image.
 This means that a lot of older images are exempt from most rules regarding copyright.
-If you have certain image in mind that you think might fall under this category, the 70 year rule is a good benchmark.
+If you have a certain image in mind that you think might fall under this category, the 70-year rule is a good benchmark.

 Copyright includes both economic and moral rights to the image in question

 While the economic rights can be transferred to a third party, as explained above, moral rights always remain with the creator.
 This means that the original creator always has the right to be recognized as such, and can object to any wrongful attribution of the work being used.
 Essentially, this means that if you use an image you found online as your book cover, you can’t claim to be the creator of the image.

 Moral rights also allow the original creator to object to certain uses of the work, e.g. if it is considered private or personal in nature.
 So if you were to use a picture from someone’s wedding that you found on social media on your front cover, the copyright holder could prevent that.

 Lastly, moral rights enable the author to object to wrongful usage of the work if that usage can be considered harmful to the author’s reputation.
 This includes making changes to the work that the author would consider to be “distorting” or “mutilating”.
 As you are likely going to make some aesthetic changes to an image as part of the cover creation process, it is a good idea to ask for permission to make these edits beforehand.

 Furthermore, this final clause allows the holder of the copyright to prohibit the use of an image if it is used in morally questionable or offensive content, such as a book with overt sexist or racist messages.
 Basically, don’t be offensive and don’t make any unauthorized changes to the original image.